The heart: our first organ

-About 7 million people around the world have a heart attack each year and heart diseases are the most common cause of death in Europe.
+Heart diseases are the most common cause of death in Europe, and about 7 million people around the world have a heart attack each year.
 A serious heart attack leaves behind damage that the body can never fully repair.
 Why can’t the human heart heal itself, whilst some other parts of the body like the skin or blood are constantly renewed and repaired?
 Could stem cell research give us new ways to mend broken hearts?

 Heart attacks cause damage to the heart that is never fully repaired.